 When we first got it out of the box, it had major flashlighting in the corners.
 Fortunately, they mostly disappeared after a few days.

 The THX mode has good calibration by default, although nothing exceptional.
-See more details in the Q&A section.
+See more details here.

 The white balance is really easy to calibrate, but the colorspace controls are not as accurate.